Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 We will use a device called the "Limelight" this year for vision.
 It has a bright green light which shines at retroreflective tape, and a camera to detect the reflections.
 It does all the vision processing for us, and produces information about the position of a target in the camera view.

+A web interface for the limelight is availible at `10.26.5.6:5801`.
+Here you can view the camera feed and adjust parameters.

 Vision will *not* work in the simulator.

 We communicate with the Limelight using NetworkTables, which allow values to be shared over the network, organized into Tables.